MATSUSHIMA HYÔTARÔ

 1747: tour in Ise and Nagoya.

 1st lunar month of 1758: first Kabuki adaptation of the 5-act maruhonmono drama "Hime Komatsu Ne-no-Hi no Asobi" in Ôsaka at the Naka no Shibai; Hyakka not only worked on it as a sakusha but he also exceptionally performed on stage, under his usual name of Matsushima Hyôtarô, playing the role of Azumaya's mother [casting].
-He also changes the writing of the first name of his pen name:
+He also changed the writing of the first name of his pen name:

 Old writing for Hyakka New writing